Magnatune

 Magnatune is an American independent record label based in Berkeley, California, founded in spring 2003.
-It only sold music for download through its website but added a print-CD-on-demand service in late 2004 and in October 2007 began selling complete albums and individual tracks through Amazon.com.
+It only sold music for download through its website but added a print-CD-on-demand service in late 2004 and in September 2007 began selling complete albums and individual tracks through Amazon.com.
 In May 2008, Magnatune launched all-you-can-eat membership plans.
 From March 2010 Magnatune dropped the CD printing service and moved exclusively to all-you-can-eat membership plans.
 Magnatune was the first record label to license music online and as of May 2015 had sold over 7,000 licenses in its twelve years of existence.

+In 2024, Magnatune announced that it was no longer offering new subscriptions or licenses, or trading of any kind.
+However, some music would still be available for free, via its site to listen to.

 Overview

-Magnatune makes non-exclusive agreements with artists and gives them fifty percent of any proceeds from online sales or licensing.
+Magnatune makes non-exclusive agreements with artists and gives them 50% of any proceeds from online sales or licensing.
 These kinds of policies were very unusual for a record label in 2003–2004.
 Users can stream or download music in MP3 format (no DRM) without charge before choosing whether to buy or not.
 (Some MP3s available for free download have Magnatune advertisements in them.)
 Buyers used to be able to purchase individual albums and choose their own price, from US$5 to $18 per album, but in March 2010 Magnatune moved to a subscriptions-only business model, where buyers have to purchase a monthly subscription (with a three-month minimum) under which they can download as much music as they like from Magnatune.
 Customers may download music they have purchased in WAV, FLAC, MP3, Ogg Vorbis and AAC encoding formats.
-Music files sold by Magnatune do not use any form of digital rights management to prevent customers from making copies of music files they have purchased; Magnatune actually encourage buyers to share up to three copies with friends.
+Music files sold by Magnatune do not use any form of digital rights management to prevent customers from making copies of music files they have purchased; Magnatune encourages buyers to share up to three copies with friends.

 All of the tracks downloaded free of charge are licensed under the Creative Commons Attribution-NonCommercial-ShareAlike License.
-Even though using liberal licensing is not a new idea in itself, Magnatune is one of the first and most visible companies to try to build a business in music around this idea.
+Even though using liberal licensing is not a new idea in itself, Magnatune is one of the first companies to try to build a business in music around this idea.